Advertising and lifestyle product photography

 When shooting for a client, the photographer grants a 'use license' to the client to use the photos for specific purposes.
 When hiring Raemirue Photography, client agrees that any and all images taken by photographer may be used by the studio for any purpose including but not limited to marketing and promotion.
 A full buyout license may be purchased for an additional fee.

-What is a USE LICENCE you ask?
+What is a USE LICENCE?
 Think about music and movies, just because you see it or listen to it doesn’t give you the freedom to own the rights to it or resell it.
 The fee you pay to listen to the song to or watch a movie is your usage fee.
 If you want to use a song in a movie, then your usage fee would be much larger than if you listen to it in your car.
-This is because of the amount of people the song with ultimately reach.
 The larger the reach, the larger the fee.

 Photography usage fees are much similar.
 Many people think "I paid for the image, so it's mine."
-This is a large misconception.
+This is a common misconception.

 The rights of the images stay with the creator under copyright law, unless otherwise sold.
 For example, a company hires a photographer to have custom images created.
-The images created are owned by the creator (the photographer) and a license is sold to the client to use the images!
-Just because the client paid for the creation of the images does not give the client ownership of the images.
-Here is a comprehensive article if you'd like to learn even more.
+The images created are owned by the creator (the photographer) and a license is sold to the client to use the images.
+Here is a comprehensive article if you'd like to learn more.

 There are many avenues to usage rights, and the rates can vary widely depending on the client, the brand, and the intended usage of the photography.
 Some considerations that go into usage rights fees are how will the images be used?
 What is the exposure or reach of the image?
 Will the images be used on the company’s website, print materials, print ads, social media, and or billboards?
 Will they be used locally or nationwide?
 And for how long (duration of use)?
 Each of these scenarios come with different price points.